reobrien1/AMS_delta_functionalgroups/README.md

 > **Tip:** If the code fails to run, double-check the file name and that your CSV column headers exactly match the requirements (`mass`, `formula`, `frac_abundance`) and that your data is normalized to a sum of 1.

 ### Stay Updated
-We are continuously refining this tool as new standards and validation data are integrated.
+We are continuously refining this tool as new standards and methods are integrated.
 Please check back regularly for updates to the deconvolution algorithm and expanded example datasets.

 **To stay informed of the latest versions:**
 * **Watch:** Click the **"Watch"** button at the top of this repository to receive notifications when we release code updates or new features.